 The Pretty Decent, If Not Outstanding

 Just like the characters of FFXII, I too have gone on a journey – from hating the FFXII battle system to actually finding it not too bad.
-The key is to take a step back – until the old turn-based systems, where you were in charge of your character’s every move, here, setting up strategies is more important.
+The key is to take a step back – unlike the old turn-based systems, where you were in charge of your character’s every move, here, setting up strategies is more important.
 And whilst this approach didn’t go down too well in the subsequent FFXIII, it actually works pretty well here.

 The key to battle is to set up so-called “Gambits” – simple conditional statements that your characters will execute automatically in battle.
 For example, you can set a Gambit to cast fire spells only on enemies that are weak to fire, or cure spells on allies whose health falls below a certain level.
 However, at any time you can bring up the menu to issue a direct command, such as if you suddenly need to use an item or access a particular skill.
 Once you get your Gambits set up to your satisfaction, battle usually proceeds smoothly – you can leave your characters to automatically deal with weaker monsters that are beneath your notice, but take more of an active role in directing events during tougher boss battles.